lilyhe123/WLSOnDocker/test.md

 * Persistent volumes are used for mysql data folder, domain home and file store folder.
 * Domain is provisioned on the fly via REST api after admin server starts.
 And managed servers share the same domain home via volume, so no need to create domain image.
 * The domain has file stores, jms servers and jms destinations deployed to cluster.
+* The domain has one servlet web app and mdb app deployed to cluster
-* It has jms clients to send/receive msgs.
+* It has standalone jms clients to send/receive msgs.

+The domain has thorough jms resources defined:
+* one file store with singleton mode targeted to cluster, one jms server targeted to this store and single queue&topic targeted to the jmsserver
+* one file store with distributed mode targeted to cluster, one jms server targeted to this store and distributed queue&topic targeted to the jmsserver

 ## Steps to run
 Pls follow steps below to run this demo.
 This may only work on hostlinux.
 I didn't try this on Mac.